uhnify/uhnify.github.io/index.md

 - **Profile Page**: ![Add Clubs Screenshot](profileimage.png) Here users can edit their own profile.
 -  **Calendar Events**: ![Calendar Events Screenshot](calendar.png) Here users can view a calendar of upcoming events.

+## Community Feedback

+Here are some recommendations and feedback from our users:
+- **Adding clubs issues**: Adding clubs was not working.
+An error about needing a clubID was given whenever submit was pressed.
+- **Landing page event card**: The card that linked to events on the landing page would not work if user was not signed in.
+It was suggested to make events visible to all users, even when not signed in.
+- **Navbar Profile Image**: It was suggested to only have a profile image appear for logged in users.
+When not signed in, the dropdown menu should just say "Sign In."
+- **Alerts & User Interaction**: There should be a notification when users join clubs to ensure them the command worked.

 ## Dev Guide

 For those who want to iterate on the UHnify base: